 General PracticeGPs are expert medical generalists who provide the first point of contact with the NHS for most people in their communities.
 They may deal with any medical problem, from cradle to grave, and by providing continuity of care to their patients, families, and communities, they contribute hugely to keeping the nation healthy.

 Crawley & East Surrey Hospital General Practitioner Specialist Training Scheme

 The large number of doctors on the scheme means that there is a full day of educational activity during term time with the doctors who are in General Practice, ST3 trainees attending on a Wednesday morning.
-After a brief lunch the ST3 doctors are joined for some learning sets by those ST1 and ST2 doctors whose hospital rotations allow them time to attend.
+After a brief lunch the ST3s leave and ST1 and ST2 doctors whose hospital rotations allow them time to attend join for afternoon teaching.
 Because of service commitments and other departmental based teaching it is recognised that this may be sporadic attendance.